yongddeng/yongddeng.github.io/_posts/2024-01-02-operating-system.md

 <!-- Multiprocessing enables the concurrent execution of multiple processes, each with its own isolated memory space and usually mapped to separate CPU cores.
 Since memory is not shared by default, coordination between processes must be handled using inter-process communication (IPC).
 In PyTorch, the DataLoader uses Python’s multiprocessing module to spawn worker processes that load and transform batches concurrently, improving input pipeline performance.
 For distributed training, PyTorch provides the torch.distributed package and its DistributedDataParallel (DDP) wrapper, which enables multiple processes—each with its own model replica—to compute gradients independently and synchronize them efficiently across processes after each backward pass.
 This design scales well across both multi-core CPUs and multi-GPU systems, with DDP using shared memory or CUDA-aware communication backends (like NCCL) to reduce synchronization overhead.
 Complementary approaches such as Numba offer thread- and process-level parallelism through JIT compilation to machine code, enabling further parallel acceleration in custom numerical routines. -->

 In networked IPC, processes communicate over [sockets]() identified by [IP addresses]() and [ports](), which act as logical [endpoints]() directing traffic to the correct process.
 For example, web servers typically use port 80 (HTTP) or 443 (HTTPS), while SSH uses port 22.
 The OS maps ports to socket endpoints and manages connection queues to deliver [packets]() to the correct process.
-PyTorch also uses specific ports (e.g. [MASTER_PORT](https://tutorials.pytorch.kr/intermediate/dist_tuto.html)) for synchronisation during distributed training, normally over [transmission control protocol]() (TCP) or NCCL.
+PyTorch also uses specific ports (e.g. [MASTER_PORT](https://tutorials.pytorch.kr/intermediate/dist_tuto.html)) for synchronisation during distributed training, often over [transmission control protocol]() (TCP) or NCCL.
 As such, this networking concept remains central to distributed systems in the modern ML era.

 - <div style="position: relative; display: inline-block; background-color: white"> <img src="https://pylessons.com/media/Tutorials/YOLO-tutorials/YOLOv4-TF2-multiprocessing/1.png" width="500" height="220"> <a href="https://pylessons.com/YOLOv4-TF2-multiprocessing" target="_blank" style="position: absolute;  bottom: -8px; right: 4px; font-size: 12px;">[src]</a> </div>